7sferry/gatsby-plugin-google-analytics-data-reporting-api/README.md

 ### startDate

 required since v1.3.0. it's based on Google Analytics date value.
-Could be '30daysAgo', 'today', ' yesterday', or ISO date format (yyyy-MM-dd) like '2022-12-31'.
+Could be '30daysAgo', 'today', 'yesterday', or ISO date format (yyyy-MM-dd) like '2022-12-31'.
+Default value '365daysAgo'.
+Google changed its API and for version < v1.3.0 using startDate default value will throw error.
+Since v1.3.0 I encourage to specify your startDate in config or use dynamic value like '365daysAgo'.

 ### endDate

 required since v1.3.0. it's based on Google Analytics date value.
-Could be '30daysAgo', 'today', ' yesterday', or ISO date format (yyyy-MM-dd) like '2022-12-31'.
+Could be '30daysAgo', 'today', 'yesterday', or ISO date format (yyyy-MM-dd) like '2022-12-31'.
+Default value 'today'.
+Since v1.3.0 I encourage to specify your endDate.

 ### metric